Integral Picard group of some stacks of polarized K3 surfaces of low degree

 \subsection{Degree six case}

-\mypar Let $\Ucal_6$ be the open substack of $\Kcal_6$ formed by those families $(\pi:X\to S,\sigma)$ of quasi-polarized K3 surfaces of degree $6$ such that the quasi-polarization induces a birational morphism, i.e. the image of $\psi_{\sigma}:X\to P$ is birational to $X$.
+\mypar Let $\Ucal_6$ be the open substack of $\Mcal_6$ formed by those families $(\pi:X\to S,\sigma)$ of polarized K3 surfaces of degree $6$ with at most rational double points such that the polarization induces a birational morphism, i.e. the image of $\psi_{\sigma}:X\to P$ is birational to $X$.

 Recall that in \parref{par:FFrat} we defined the stack $\FF(a,b,n)\rat$ whose objects are families of complete intersections of codimension $2$ and bidegree $(a,b)$ in a Brauer-Severi variety having $n$-dimensional fibres such that the fibres have at most ADE singularities.